ibz/ibz/README.md

 Read about my programming story [here](https://ibz.me/programming/).

-Below is a summary of my personal projects, hosted here on GitHub.
 My professional work history is on [Stack Overflow](https://stackoverflow.com/story/ibz).

+Below is a summary of my **personal projects**, hosted here on GitHub.

 What I am working on at the moment: